 Blue Hen Pride

-The University of Delaware (UD) is the largest university in Delaware.
-It has 18,500 undergraduate students and has public funding, although it is not wholly a state run institution.
-It was originally created as a Presbyterian free school back in 1743.
+The University of Delaware (UD) is the largest in Delaware.
+It has 18,500 undergraduate students and has public funding, although it is not wholly a state-run institution.
+It was created as a Presbyterian free school back in 1743.
 U.S. News & World Report ranked UD’s undergraduate program 75th among “national universities” and tied for 29th among public universities in its 2016 rankings.